hritik5102/Fundamentals_of_DS_ML_DL/Neural_Networks/01-Neural_Network_Concept/ReadME.md

   [<img src="https://miro.medium.com/max/636/1*vDV1QZKWD3MoS96Ht2GknA.png" width="50%"/>](https://miro.medium.com/max/636/1*vDV1QZKWD3MoS96Ht2GknA.png
 )

-  Advantages of ReLu activation function:<br/>
+  **Advantages of ReLu activation function**:<br/>

-    1. Easy to compute.
+    * Easy to compute.
-    2. Does not saturate for the positive value of the weighted sum of inputs.
+    * Does not saturate for the positive value of the weighted sum of inputs.

     Because of its simplicity, ReLu is used as a standard activation function in CNN.